 A rule of thumb is to blanch edamame in 4% salt water (so don’t mess up the classic method).
 It’s easy to remember 40 grams of kosher salt for 1000 ml water.
 40 grams of salt is used for rubbing the edamame before boiling and for the boiling water.

-Once you finished cooking, do not rinse under water.
+Once you finished cooking, drain well but do not rinse under water.
 We let the edamame absorb more flavors from the pod naturally.
 It is not required to sprinkle salt after cooking in salt water.
 However, you can sprinkle a tiny bit of salt if you like.

 - 8.8 oz edamame (can be between 200-300 g)

-- 2 Tbsp kosher or sea salt (I use Diamond Crystal; use half for table salt) (2 Tbsp + ½ tsp to be precise)
+- 2 Tbsp kosher salt (Diamond Crystal; use half for table salt) (2 Tbsp + ½ tsp to be precise)

 - 4 ¼ cups water

 - Measure the weight of edamame pods (if you do this once, you know the rough amount next time without measuring).

 - Now we’re ready to begin.
 Prepare 1000 ml water (4 ¼ cup) and 40 g kosher salt (2 Tbsp + ½ tsp)